-- (vii) are or were married to one another, - (viii) have a child in common regardless of whether they have ever married or lived together or. - (ix) are or have been in a substantive dating or engagement relationship; provided that the trier of fact shall determine whether a relationship is substantive by considering the following factors: the length of time of the relationship; the type of relationship; the frequency of interaction between the Parties; whether the relationship was terminated by either person; and the length of time elapsed since the termination of the relationship. - M.G.N. c.
-209 A, further defines family or household members as it relates to abuse as: persons who fall into any one of the following categories regardless of gender, age, or sexual orientation - - a) are or were married - b) are or were living together ("residing together in the same household") - c) are or were related by blood or marriage (including in-laws and step-children) (Paternal grandmother who has custody of her grandchild successfully obtained an order against the child's mother reasoning the grandmother is related by blood to her grandchild's mother) - d) have a child in common (regardless of whether they have ever married or lived together) - e) "are or have been in a substantive dating or engagement relationship" - factors judges are to consider: - 8) length of time of relationship - 9) type of relationship c.
-Dating Violence
+- are or were married to one another, - have a child in common regardless of whether they have ever married or lived together or, - are or have been in a substantive dating or engagement relationship; provided that the trier of fact shall determine whether a relationship is substantive by considering the following factors: the length of time of the relationship; the type of relationship; the frequency of interaction between the Parties; whether the relationship was terminated by either person; and the length of time elapsed since the termination of the relationship.

+M.G.L. c.
+209 A, further defines family or household members as it relates to abuse as: persons who fall into any one of the following categories regardless of gender, age, or sexual orientation --

+- k) are or were married - 1) are or were living together ("residing together in the same household") - m) are or were related by blood or marriage (including in-laws and step-children) (Paternal grandmother who has custody of her grandchild successfully obtained an order against the child's mother reasoning the grandmother is related by blood to her grandchild's mother) - n) have a child in common (regardless of whether they have ever married or lived together)

+- o) "are or have been in a substantive dating or engagement relationship"

+- factors judges are to consider:

+- 8) length of time of relationship

+- 9) type of relationship

-10) frequency of interaction if the relationship was terminated, length of time since being terminated
+- 10)frequency of interaction if the relationship was terminated, length of time since being terminated